JulienVig/CS-480-Chess-Visualization/README.md

 <p align="center">
      <a href="https://com-480-data-visualization.github.io/data-visualization-project-2021-rookies/">The website - designed for Firefox</a>
 </p>
-This project has been realized in the context of EPFL COM-480 Data Visualization course in which I achieved a final grade of **6** over 6.
-We use logs from a million chess games to draw insights and convey them intuitively through visualizations.
+This project has been realized in the context of EPFL COM-480 Data Visualization course in which I recevied full marks.
+We leveraged logs from a million chess games to draw insights and convey them intuitively through visualizations.
 The gist of the project is the visualizations implementation, using D3.js.

 We implement a whole data analysis pipeline from preprocessing and data mining in Python and pandas to data visualization using HTML, CSS, JS for the website and D3.js for the actual visulizations.
-The [report](reports/process_book.pdf) describes our approach, our goals and give more detailed explanations of each visualization.
+The [report](reports/process_book.pdf) describes our approach, our goals and explaines in details each visualization.

 My contributions are significant to this project:
 * The data parsing, available in [this notebook](./notebooks/parse_raw_data.ipynb), shaping a single dump of logs into tabular data